programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Further cleaning is not necessary before running running spaCy, and some common cleaning processes will, in fact, skew your results.
 For example, punctuation markers help spaCy parse grammatical structures and generate part-of-speech tags and dependency trees.
 Recent scholarship suggests that removing stopwords only superficially improves tasks like topic modeling, that retaining stopwords can support clustering and classification[^8].
 At a later stage of this lesson, you will learn to remove stopwords so you can compare its impact on spaCy results.

 ### Upload and Merge Metadata Files
-Next you will retrieve the metadata about this corpus: the discipline and genre information connected to the student texts.
+Next you will retrieve the metadata about the MICUSP corpus: the discipline and genre information connected to the student texts.
 Later in this lesson, you will use spaCy to trace differences across genre and disciplinary categories.

 In your Colab, run the following code to upload the `.csv` file from your local machine.